Bernadette Peters: Personal life

 Peters and Steve Martin began a romantic relationship in 1977 that lasted approximately four years.Fong-Torres, Ben.
-"Steve Martin Sings: The Rolling Stone Interview", Rolling Stone Magazine, February 18, 1982, pp. 10–13 By 1981, her popularity led to her appearing on the cover and in a spread in the December 1981 issue of Playboy Magazine, in which she posed in lingerie designed by Bob Mackie.
+"Steve Martin Sings: The Rolling Stone Interview", Rolling Stone Magazine, February 18, 1982, pp. 10–13 By 1981, her popularity led to her appearing on the cover and in a non-nude spread in the December 1981 issue of Playboy Magazine, in which she posed in lingerie designed by Bob Mackie.